 - 6. The ecclesiastical Superiors who govern the mission as local Ordinaries are: residential Bishops where the hierarchy has been established, Apostolic Vicars and Apostolic Prefects where the hierarchy has not yet been erected, and likewise those who by law are their Vicars or Substitutes in general. - 7.
 For the appointment of the Prelates of a mission by the Apostolic See the Superior General proposes three candidates of our Society in this way: 1°.
-The secret votes of those missionaries who have been in the mission for at least three years are required. - 20.
-Each of these missionaries writes three names on the card/form, i.e. the worthiest (dignissimus), the worthier (dignior) and the worthy (dignus), namely those whom he in conscience before God judges to be more apt, and he describes the qualities of the candidates. - 30.
+The secret votes of those missionaries who have been in the mission for at least three years are required. - 2°.
+Each of these missionaries writes three names on the card/form, i.e. the worthiest (dignissimus), the worthier (dignior) and the worthy (dignus), namely those whom he in conscience before God judges to be more apt, and he describes the qualities of the candidates. - 3°.
 The Superior General with his council decides which candidates are to be proposed to the Sacred Congregation of Propaganda Fide and adds his reasons and those of the councilors as well as the votes of the missionaries. - 8.
 The same procedure is observed, if it happens that a local Ordinary, with permission or by order of the Apostolic See will be given a coadjutor who will succeed him in future.
-In this case the Superior General sends the names of the candidates to the Ordinary so that he

-Fide sententiam suam patefacere possit.
+In this case the Superior transmittit, ut tum Superiori generali tum S. Congregationi de Propaganda Fide sententiam suam patefacere possit.

 - 9. § 1.
-Si non constitutus fuerit coadjutor cum jure succedendi Vicarius et Praefectus Apostolicus debent statim assumpto munere inter missionarios Societatis nostrae illius territorii Provicarium vel Propraefectum sibi eligere, consilio inito cum Superiore religioso. - § 2.
+Si non constitutus fuerit coadjutor cum jure succedendi Vicarius et Praefectus Apostolicus debent statim assumpto munere inter missionarios Societatis nostrae illius territorii Provicarium vel Proprae-fectum sibi eligere, consilio inito cum Superiore religioso. - § 2.
 Qui Provicarius vel Propraefectus nullam habet, vivente Vicario aut Praefecto, potestatem, nisi quae fuerit ab eodem ei commissa: sed deficiente Vicario aut Praefecto vel eorum jurisdictione impedita, totum debet regimen assumere et in hoc munere permanere, donec a Sancta Sede aliter fuerit provisum. - § 3.
 Si Vicarius vel Praefectus Apostolicus velit sibi "Vicarium delegatum" constituere, cui concessa sit omnis jurisdictio spiritualis et temporalis, qua ex Cod. j. c. uti potest Vicarius generalis in dioecesi, simili ratione ac supra (§ 1.) de eligenda persona consilium ineat cum Superiore religioso. - 10.
-Pari modo Provicarius aut Propraefectus, qui titulari successerit, statim deputet alium missionarium Societatis nostrae, qui sibi, ut supra, in munere succedat. - 11.
-Si forte contingat, ut nemo sive a titulari sive a protitulari uti administrator fuerit designatus, tunc senior inter sodales Societatis
+Pari modo Provicarius aut Propraefectus, qui titulari successerit, statim deputet alium missionarium Societatis nostrae, qui sibi, ut supra, in munere succedat.